ohscar/rmalloc/doc/paper/steve.rst

 project to deal with fragmentation issues.
 It's since been adapted for heavy-duty use in the Facebook servers. <REF: https://github.com/jemalloc/jemalloc/wiki/History>.
 As of 2010, it still performs better than the system-provided allocators in MacOS, Windows and Linux <REF: http://www.quora.com/Who-wrote-jemalloc-and-what-motivated-its-creation-and-implementation>.

-XXX: fill in more information about jemalloc: goal, design
+TODO: fill in more information about jemalloc: goal, design

 Alloc and free calls mapped to the corresponding function call.
 Handle OOM is a no-op.
 Configured to use sbrk (``opt_dss = true``), but not mmap (``opt_mmap = false``).